-The workshop provides information about how, and in what circumstances, you can request DBS checks for volunteers, how to use the information you receive, and in what circumstances you should share information or concerns about volunteers with the DBS.
+The workshop provides information about how, and in what circumstances, you can request DBS checks for staff and volunteers, how to use the information you receive, and in what circumstances you should share information or concerns about volunteers with the DBS.

 Aims and Objectives

-The overarching aim of this one-day training workshop is to swiftly impart to participants how to check whether prospective volunteers have a criminal record which makes them unsuitable for running particular activities and services for your organisation.
+The overarching aim of this one-day training workshop is to swiftly impart to participants how to check whether prospective staff and volunteers have a criminal record which makes them unsuitable for running particular activities and services for your organisation.

 The workshop includes:-

 - DBS checking and the code of practice

 - Guide to Safeguarding and child protection